KaiErikNiermann/live-ocr-translator/README.md

 ## Why

+> **DISCLAIMER** This project is still in very early development and **does not work** you can refer to the Features section in here to see the things currently implemented / will be implemented.
+I am committed to getting this in a functional state soon enough hopefully, but right now you can unfortunately not use this.
+Do feel free to contribute by opening a PR though.
+As I am a student things migth still take a while so I am accepting all the help I can get.

 This is basically just a desktop implementation of googles version of live translation.
 To my knowledge the three main options for translating on screen content are

 - Screenshot